⚡️ Gatekeeper Expert: Team Contracts ⚡️

 Step 5) Repeat Steps 1 - 4 until every original phase of your workflow is now preceded by a minimised "AutoAction" phase

-Gatekeeper will not let you archive a phase if there are active transitions pointing to it (this is to prevent workflow cards transitioning into a 'black hole')
+Gatekeeper will not let you archive a phase if there are active transitions pointing to it

 Step 1) Go to the start phase of the workflow & hit Edit this Phase